-The armed conflict between Muhammad and Mecca began not long after the flight to Medina, when Muhammad’s followers--cut off from their tribe and their livelihoods--began raiding Meccan caravans as a source of income.
+The armed conflict between Muhammad and Mecca began not long after the flight to Medina, when Muhammad’s followers—cut off from their tribe and their livelihoods—began raiding Meccan caravans as a source of income.
 It didn’t heat up to the level of open warfare until Badr, probably in mid-March 624, when the Meccans decided to put an end to the raids but were routed by a much smaller group of Muhammad’s followers in an otherwise indecisive (the caravan Muhammad was trying to raid made it back to Mecca unscathed) battle.
-That led to the 625 Battle of Uhud, which the Meccans won but again the outcome was indecisive--their aim had been to destroy Muhammad’s movement completely, but he and most of his followers were able to retreat back to Medina.
-Then came 627’s Meccan siege of Medina, better known as the Battle of the Trench because Muhammad, at the advice of Iranian convert Salman al-Farisi, dug trenches around the city that totally thwarted the Meccan cavalry and allowed Muhammad’s heavily outnumbered force to repel the siege.
+That led to the 625 Battle of Uhud, which the Meccans won but again the outcome was indecisive—their aim had been to destroy Muhammad’s movement completely, but he and most of his followers were able to retreat back to Medina.
+Then came 627’s Meccan siege of Medina, better known as the Battle of the Trench because Muhammad, at the advice of Iranian convert Salman al-Farisi, dug trenches around the city that thwarted the Meccan cavalry and allowed Muhammad’s heavily outnumbered force to resist the siege.

-After the Battle of the Trench Mecca’s will to fight evaporated.
+After the Battle of the Trench, Mecca’s will to fight evaporated.
 They’d thrown everything they had into the siege, assembling a massive (for that time and place) army that early (and admittedly not hugely reliable) sources put around 10,000 men.
 Their defeat left Muhammad in total control of the northern Hejaz and effectively cut Mecca off from its trade routes into the Byzantine Empire.
 Realizing he’d pretty much won, in March 628 Muhammad assembled a large group of followers, well over 1000, and marched them on Mecca not for a battle, but to make a pilgrimage.
 A Meccan delegation met him at Hudaybiyah, outside of Mecca, and negotiated a 10 year peace treaty that stipulated that Muhammad’s group would turn around and go home but could return and make its pilgrimage the following year, and allowed both Muhammad and the Quraysh to make alliances with other Arab tribes around them.
 Muhammad and his followers made what’s sometimes known as the “first pilgrimage” the following year.
-It was not a Hajj because it did not take place during the proper month, Dhu’l-Hijjah.
+It was not a Hajj, to be clear, because it did not take place during the proper month, Dhu’l-Hijjah.

 Sometime probably in late 629, a tribe allied with the Quraysh attacked a tribe allied with Muhammad and killed some of its members.
 Muhammad demanded that the Quraysh either pay blood money for the dead, break off their alliance with the tribe in question, or tear up the Treaty of Hudaybiyah.
 The Quraysh opted for door number 3 but seem to have immediately regretted it.
-But Muhammad, again presumably realizing he had the advantage, rebuffed their subsequent attempts to make nice.
-In January 630 (give or take, as I explained above), Muhammad assembled his own roughly 10,000 man army--or at least that's what the sources say--and marched it into the hills surrounding Mecca.
+Muhammad, again presumably realizing he had the advantage, rebuffed their subsequent attempts to make nice.
+In January 630 (give or take, as I explained above), Muhammad assembled his own roughly 10,000 man army—or at least that's what the sources say—and marched it into the hills surrounding Mecca.
 He divided it into four columns, one to attack by each of the four main passes through those hills, but only one of those columns saw any actual combat and it was barely a skirmish.
 The beleaguered Meccans simply allowed Muhammad’s army to enter the city and that was that.